ramses-tech/nefertari/docs/source/auth.rst

 Visible Fields in Views
 -----------------------

-You can control which fields to display by defining following fields on your models:
+You can control which fields to display by defining the following properties on your models:

 **_auth_fields**
-    Lists field names which should be displayed to authenticated users.
+    Lists fields to be displayed to authenticated users.

 **_public_fields**
-    Lists field names which should be displayed to all users including unauthenticated.
+    Lists fields to be displayed to all users including unauthenticated users.

+**_hidden_fields**
+    Lists fields to be hidden but remain editable (as long as user has permission), e.g. password.

 Permissions